Muringo/javascript/README.md

 # javascript
-This are all my JavaScript assignments.
+These are all my JavaScript assignments.